it-projects-llc/saas-addons/auth_quick_master/README.rst

   * ``token``

 * Master odoo redirects User back to the build with new url: ``build-123.example.com/auth_quick/check-token?token=abcdf456789``
-* Build validate the token by sending direct request to Master odoo and initialize session if token is avalid
+* Build validates the token by sending direct request to Master odoo and initialize session if token is valid

 Credits
 =======